-High level objectives Key development Strategies to achieve objectives priorities Develop and implement an Employment Equity Plan for the Council and promote adherence to the plan in the Corporate Services Department Entrench employment equity through gender, disability and youth programmes streamlining within the workplace Undertake to prepare plan in compliance with labour legislation Undertake to draw programmes and methods through which the objectives can be attained Human Resources and Development Ensure compliance with legislation on Hr issues 1.Undertake to develop an institutional development business plan and facilitate its implementation.
-Administration personnel and all policies 2.Undertake to develop HR policies and plans. related issues.
-Industrial relations 3.Undertake to facilitate change management industrial relations 4.Undertake to develop a policy and programmes around the issue of HIV/AIDS in the workplace 5.
+High level strategic objectives Key development priorities Strategies to achieve objectives Develop and implement an Employment Equity Plan for the Council and promote adherence to the plan in the Corporate Services Department Entrench employment equity through gender, disability and youth programmes streamlining within the workplace Undertake to prepare plan in compliance with labour legislation Undertake to draw programmes and methods through which the objectives can be attained Human Resources and Development Administration personnel related issues.
+Industrial relations Ensure compliance with legislation on Hr issues and all policies 1.Undertake to develop an institutional development business plan and facilitate its implementation.
+2.Undertake to develop HR policies and plans.
+3.Undertake to facilitate change management 4.Undertake to develop a policy and programmes around the issue of HIV/AIDS in the workplace 5.
 Undertake the purchasing of software that will assist in the management and administration of Human resource related information